69MichelleDB/ToNCodes/README.md

 **This next section is only if you want to run the python code.**

-The project requires `tkinter` and `xclip` (only if you're on linux, xclip is not needed on windows) .
+The project requires `tkinter` and `xclip` (only if you're on linux, xclip is not needed on Windows).
 On most Linux distributions, you can install it via package manager.

 Debian Ubuntu systems:
 ```bash